 In 2021 ransomware heavily attacked the IT & education industries as they had enough data to entice the ransomware gangs.

-Threats related to ransomware will grow exponentially, and we have to be ready with our battle shields to combat it.
+Threats will grow exponentially, and we have to be ready with our battle shields to combat it.
 But how can we fight them without knowing their background?

 Ransomware is a prominent issue now, but there is progress in protection against them.
-In this article, we will explain how ransomware will evolve in 2022 and how you can guard yourself against the impending danger.
+In this “how to stop ransomware attacks” guide, we will explain how ransomware will evolve in 2025 and how you can guard yourself against the impending danger.

 Over the last years, ransomware didn’t only grow in frequency but also in the ways they are attacking.
-As this year is coming to an end, it’s time that we take a look at how ransomware has evolved to be a threat in 2022.
+As this year is coming to an end, it’s time that we take a look at how it will be evolving to be a threat in 2025.
 Ransomware will surely become more aggressive and widespread as it will leverage and target mobile and IoT devices.
 In October 2021, the Microsoft digital defense report stated that ransomware attacks had evolved themselves into human-operated ransomware.

 It can’t get any scarier, right?